zhaolong/spf13-vim/README.md

 zvimrc
 ======

-This is mine personal .vimrc file
+This is my personal .vimrc file

 # Installation